-We approach urban development through international platforms and policy making, 'approach to innovations' and in practice.
+Urban development is about more than buildings.
+We approach urban development through international platforms and policy making, access to innovations and in practice.

 1. International platforms and policy making